 The Graduate Center is fortunate to have a lactation room (1204).
 UC Davis affiliation and registration are required for use as this room is not for public use.

-All caterers contracted to serve food in The Graduate Center must be campus-approved by Conference and Event Services.
+All caterers contracted to serve food in the Graduate Center must adhere to campus policy posted by Conference and Event Services.
 For full-service catered meals, students, faculty, and staff will be required to utilize the on-campus caterer, Olive and Vine.
-In the event that Olive and Vine is unable to support the service, additional guidance on options will be provided by CES.
-For further information, please refer to Conference and Event Services Food and Beverage policies.

 The Graduate Center welcomes potlucks at all "closed events".
 A closed event is defined as an event not open to the public.